Spaniards in the United Kingdom

 Spaniards in the United Kingdom are people of Spanish descent resident in Britain.
 They may be British citizens or non-citizen immigrants.
+In the 2021 census for England and Wales, 81,150 people self-identified as ethnic Spanish.

+History

-Historical migration of royalty
+Migration of royalty

 Spanish and English royalty intermarried on numerous occasions, a notable example is found in King Edward I and Eleanor of Castile, parents of King Edward II.
 In 1501, Catherine of Aragon came to London aged 15.
 After the early death of her first husband, she became Henry VIII's first wife.
 Their daughter, Mary Tudor attempted to re-introduce Catholicism as the state religion during her own reign and married Philip II of Spain.
 Both women at that time brought the influence of Spanish culture to the royal court.

+Spanish Civil War

+After the bombing of Guernica, 4,091 refugees, the vast majority of them children under 15, arrived in Southampton on the SS Habana.
+They were cared for in 'colonies' mostly in and around the Home counties.
+The children began to be repatriated in November 1937.

 Demographics

 The 2001 UK Census recorded 54,482 Spanish-born people.
 54,105 of these were resident in Great Britain (that is, the UK excluding Northern Ireland).
 The equivalent figure in the 1991 Census was 38,606.
 The census tracts with the highest numbers of Spanish-born residents in 2001 were Kensington, Regent's Park and Chelsea, all in west London.
 The 2011 UK Census recorded 77,554 Spanish-born residents in England, 1,630 in Wales, 4,908 in Scotland and 703 in Northern Ireland.

 According to Instituto Nacional de Estadística statistics, the number of Spanish citizens registered with the Spanish consulate in the UK was 102,498 as of 1 January 2016.
 The Office for National Statistics estimates that the Spanish-born population of the UK was 164,000 in 2020.